Deploying SCF

 tcb fn deploy hello --dir ./my-custom-path/hello

-During deployment, CLI resolves the function code path with the following priority:
+During deployment, the CLI parses the function code path in the following order of priority:

-1. --dir parameter (command line) → Highest priority
+1. --dir parameter (specified via command line) → Highest priority

 3. functionRoot + function name → Default path (functionRoot defaults to ./functions)

-4. Current working directory → Fallback when no config file
+4. Current working directory → Fallback when no configuration file is present

 |---|---|---|---|---|

-When batch deploying (using --all or without specifying function name), the --dir parameter is ignored.
+During batch deployment (using --all or not specifying a function name), the --dir parameter is invalid and will be ignored.

 Advanced Options